 Since the late 90’s the school in London has gained authorisation and a reputation as one of the UK’s leading International Baccalaureate World Schools, and it is now one of just a few international schools in the UK able to offer all three educational programmes of the International Baccalaureate Organisation – the Primary Years Programme (IBPYP), the Middle Years Programme (IBMYP) and the prestigious IB Diploma.

-To recognise its status as one of London’s leading international schools, the school changed its name to 'The North London International School' was adopted in summer 2008 and in 2012 this changed to Dwight School London.
+To recognise its status as one of London’s leading international schools, the school changed its name to 'The North London International School' in 2008 and in 2012 it became Dwight School London.

-Dwight School London is very active internationally and benefits from its links with its sister school The Dwight School which is based in Manhattan, New York and other schools in the Dwight Global group which includes Dwight School Seoul in South Korea, Dwight School Qibao in Shanghai, China and Dwight School Dubai, in the United Arab Emirates.
+Dwight School London is very active internationally and benefits from its links with its sister school The Dwight School New York and other schools in the Dwight Global group which includes Dwight School Seoul in South Korea, Dwight School Qibao in Shanghai, China and Dwight School Dubai, in the United Arab Emirates.

 Dwight School London alumni include: